akashr/insurance-company/README.md

 ##### Web designing

-- HTML : Hyper†Text†Markup†Language .It uses markup tags which is used to describe web pages.
+- HTML : Hyper¬†Text¬†Markup¬†Language .It uses markup tags which is used to describe web pages.
-- CSS : Cascading†Style†Sheets.Styles define†how to display†HTML elements.Styles are normally stored in†Style Sheets
+- CSS : Cascading¬†Style¬†Sheets.Styles define¬†how to display¬†HTML elements.Styles are normally stored in¬†Style Sheets
 - Hand made template designe for body, menues, sidebars, header and footers.
 - Spry Ajax framework : To create dropdown menus , and other website features.
 - Adobe Dreamvewer CS5 was used for application workspace.